sbt/contraband/docs/01-schema.md

 Since we don't want to rely on a specific programming language syntax, to talk about Contraband schemas, we'll extend GraphQL's schema language.

+A Contraband schema should be saved with the file extension `*.contra`.

 ### Record types and fields

 The most basic components of a Contraband schema are record types, which just represent a kind of object you can fetch from your service, and what fields it has.
 In the Contraband schema language, we might represent it like this: